luigifreda/rosdocker/docker_commands.md

 # Docker

-Start with this nice [demo](https://www.youtube.com/watch?v=XcJzOYe3E6M) then check the list of docker commands below.
+You can find a list of docker commands below.
+If you are new to docker then start with this nice [demo](https://www.youtube.com/watch?v=XcJzOYe3E6M).

 ## Commands
 ### Containers